DHAMUN/About/README.md

 9. [ ] Basic Mobile App
 Transition some of the above to a mobile app
 10. [ ] Geolocation attendance.
-Use the geolocation sensor on a device to mark a student as present in a DHS DHAMUN meeting
+Use the geolocation sensor on a device to mark a student as present in a  Referendum meeting
 11. [ ] @dhamun.com email addresses?????
 As cool as it sounds :p
 12. [ ] Brainstorm more!

-### Creds
-1. Fuzzy and Shan masala for telling me 'bout "Tech Manager"